California Mortgage Fraud Ring Arrested for Predatory Lending Practices

 Have You Been a Victim of Predatory Lending Practices?
 Brayton Purcell Can Help

 Not everyone facing foreclosure loses their home.
 Some are able to sell their homes before foreclosure; others arrange a payment plan with their lender.
 In some circumstances you can file for bankruptcy which will stop foreclosure proceedings.
-For more information on home ownership and foreclosure, you may read our previous article, How to Avoid Foreclosure or visit the HUD web site.
+For more information on home ownership and foreclosure, visit the HUD web site.

 If you have a legal problem involving predatory lending practices or mortgage fraud, our attorneys are here to help.
 You may contact our attorneys through this web site or at any of our law offices.
 We will arrange a convenient interview time and advise you of your legal rights.
 There is no charge for an initial consultation.
 We have offices in Portland, Oregon (serving clients in Oregon and Washington), in Northern California, in Southern California and in Salt Lake City, Utah.